aporeto-inc/gaia/doc/documentation.md

 - `puID` (string): ID of the processing unit.
 - `endAbsolute` (time): Set the absolute end of the time window.
 - `endRelative` (duration): Set the relative end of the time window.
-- `flowOffset` (duration): Apply an offset to the time window for flows.
 - `startAbsolute` (time): Set the absolute start of the time window.
 - `startRelative` (duration): Set the relative start of the time window.